 What is a Balayage?

 Balayage is a French word that means “to sweep.”
 The technique acquired this name because of the sweeping motion the stylist uses to hand paint the color on the hair.
-The color transition occurs halfway down the hair and creates a natural fade look from one color to the next.
-The color can go from darker to lighter or vice versa.
+The color transition occurs halfway down the hair and creates a natural fade look from the natural base color to the balayage hair color.
+This coloring technique can be used for darkening or lightening the hair style of your choice.

 It can be done partially or fully over the entire mane of hair.
 Sometimes people prefer to do a mini balayage around their face to frame and enhance their facial features.
 You can keep the natural and subtle or go bold with the color transition.